-Step 1: Fill out a Pre-Application.
+Fill out an application.
 Tell us a few basic things about yourself and your business.
-After you submit the preapplication, our small business lending team will contact you within 24 hours to schedule an introductory call to discuss your business and the purpose of the loan in greater detail.
+After you submit a completed application with all the documents required, our small business lending team will contact you within 48 hours to schedule an introductory call to discuss your business and the purpose of the loan in greater detail.

 What is Good Jobs, Good Business?

 We know that business owners like you want to provide really good jobs for workers, but sometimes you’re not sure how to raise wages, add benefits, or engage employees in ways that make sense for your bottom line.
 Good Jobs, Good Business is a free and in-depth toolkit that equips you with the practical tools and resources you need to offer good jobs in a way that balances the needs of the business with the needs of your employees.
 We also have hundreds of expert advisors and business coaches who can help you implement strategies from Good Jobs, Good Business completely for free

 After conducting in-depth research and interviews with small business owners across America, workers across industries, leading experts in labor issues, and fellow community investors, PCV identified five core components of a good job.
 Given that the specific elements of a good job vary by industry, business size, job function, and employee demographics, PCV created a flexible definition.
 A good job, according to the study, provides at least three of the following five key elements: